balcortex/100_days_code_web_development/README.md

 ## Day 123 - 2024/01/26

 Today I learned how to use italics (and other font styles) in CSS and to change the space between letters using the letter-spacing attribute.

+## Day 124 - 2024/01/27

+Today I learned to increase the space between lines of text, transform the case of a given text, and to add a shadow to any text.